hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/page-loading-state.md

 # Page loading state

-Ember skeleton can be configured so that the main content area of your layouts shows a loading component when model data is being fetched,  or in fact at any time you choose.
+By toggling the `hideContent` property in the `emberSkeleton` service, you can toggle the main content area of your layouts between loading and loaded state.
+Your loading state will likely show some form of loading animation or gif, to indicate that a network request is in process.

-## The `hideContent` prop
+See {{link-to "layout components" "docs.layout-components"}} on how to customise what displays in loading state.

-The layouts resposnd to the `hideContent` property in the `emberSkeleton` service.
-Thus, you can inject that service into any component, route, controller or service.
-The example below shows how the loading state can be swtiched on when a network request is sent, and then switched off after it has completed.
+The example below shows how the loading state can be toggled at anytime, and from any Ember class that the `emberSkeleton` service can be injected into.

 {{docs-snippet name="hide-content-explicit.js"}}